JanHerca/urantiapedia/output/wikijs/article/FAQ/About_God.md

 > The olden concept that God is a Deity dominated by kingly morality was upstepped by Jesus to that affectionately touching level of intimate family morality of the parent-child relationship, than which there is none more tender and beautiful in mortal experience.
 [UB 2:6.2](/en/The_Urantia_Book/2#p6_2)

-> First and last--eternally--the infinite God is a Father.
+> First and last—eternally—the infinite God is a Father.
 Of all the possible titles by which he might appropriately be known, I have been instructed to portray the God of all creation as the Universal Father.

 > A Divine Counselor, [UB 4:4.5](/en/The_Urantia_Book/4#p4_5)